The Edinburgh Proclamation

 Embodied in the Claim of Right, our constitution provides that we, the people, lend our power to the government to serve the common good and to uphold our rights and interests.
 And we may withdraw this loan.
 Through the Convention of the Estates, a National Assembly comprised of the communities of Scotland, we may remove any government that fails to serve us or overrules the express will of the people.

 The Westminster Government has grossly and repeatedly violated the provisions of the Claim of Right, a contractual obligation ratified by the nations of Scotland and England in the Treaty of Union of 1706.
-It has ruled Scotland, not as an equal partner in a political union but as a colony.
-It has thwarted the democratic will of the people and disposed of our assets to enrich the privileged few.
-It has moved to end our ancient sovereignty by replacing it with Westminster parliamentary sovereignty via Clause 38 of the EU Withdrawal Act.
+It has ruled Scotland, not as an equal partner in a political union, but as a colony.
+It has thwarted the democratic will of the people and disposed of our assets to enrich a privileged few.
+It has moved to end our ancient sovereignty by replacing it with Westminster parliamentary sovereignty.
 Yet the source of legitimate power in Scotland remains, and will always remain, the people of Scotland.

 We declare the right of the people of Scotland to the ownership of Scotland and to the unfettered control of Scottish destinies, to be sovereign and indefeasible.
 The long usurpation of that right by a foreign government has not extinguished that right, nor can it ever be extinguished except by the destruction of the Scottish people.

-We, the signatories, will become the peaceful Liberation Movement of Scotland.
-We call on all Scots, from the civic, religious, community and business life of our country, to join us in urgently recalling the Convention of the Estates, in the form of a modern, Scottish National Congress, to defend and assert our rights and to end the abuses of a foreign government that now threatens our lives and very existence as a nation.
+We, the signatories, will form the peaceful Liberation Movement of Scotland.
+We call on all Scots to join us in urgently recalling the Convention of the Estates, through a modern, Scottish National Congress, to defend and assert our rights and to end the abuses of a foreign government that now threatens our lives and very existence as a nation.

 Sign the Edinburgh Proclamation and join the Scottish Liberation Movement.